Matia Chowdhury

+She was accused as a perpetrators of the July massacre orchestrated and executed by Sheikh Hasina's toppled regime.

 Early life and education

 Chowdhury was born on 30 June 1942 at Nazirpur of Pirojpur District.
 Her father, Mohiuddin Ahmed Chowdhury, was a police officer.
 She passed HSC from Dhaka Eden College.
 She later graduated from University of Dhaka.

 Career

 Chowdhury began her political journey during her student years, actively engaging in movements against the Ayub regime and the Education Commission of 1962.
 In 1963, she served as the vice-president of the Dhaka Eden Girls College Students' Union and became the general secretary of the Dhaka University Central Students' Union (DUCSU) in 1964–65.
 She played a significant role in various movements and protests, particularly during the liberation war, earning the nickname Ogni Konna or Girl of Fire due to her passionate speeches.
 She held the position of president of the East Pakistan Students' Union from 1965 to 1966.
 Between 1967 and 1969, she was involved in organizing the anti-Ayub movement and was imprisoned for approximately two years, being released during the mass uprising of 1969.

 Chowdhury secured a parliamentary seat from Sherpur-2 as a candidate of the Awami League in 1991, receiving 47,886 votes, while her closest competitor, independent candidate professor Abdus Salam, garnered 34,644 votes.
 She was successful in the 1996 elections as well, receiving 63,574 votes against Bangladesh Nationalist Party candidate Jahed Ali Chowdhury, who received 45,659 votes.

 In the 2001 election, Chowdhury was defeated, receiving 99,661 votes compared to Zahed Ali Chowdhury's 102,545 votes.
 She returned to parliament in 2008, again from Sherpur-2 as an Awami League candidate, with 156,973 votes, while her nearest rival, Zahed Ali Chowdhury from the Bangladesh Nationalist Party, received 75,637 votes.

 Chowdhury criticized the World Bank for the slow release of funds in November 2009.
 In June 2010, she also criticized the Bangladesh Bureau of Statistics for providing "inaccurate statistics" on rice production.
 She supposedly donated her inheritance from Bazlur Rahman to the Liberation War Museum to establish the Bazlur Rahman Award for reporting on the liberation war.